-Records NOT included in either the DRS or LMR • Secondary/Administrative and Statistical • Tumor registries data • QI/QM reports and abstracts • Statistical data • Committee minutes (not patient-specific treatment related) Documents Outside of DRS and LMR Health information generated, collected, or maintained for purposes that do not include decision making about the patient.
-Data collected and maintained for Bessach Peer review Performance improvement.
-Appointment and surgery schedules Birth and death registers Surgery registers Diagnostic or operative indexes Duplicate copies of information that can also be located in the medical or billing records.
-Documents Outside of DRS and LMR Psychotherapy notes Information compiled in reasonable anticipation of or for use in a civil, criminal, or administrative action or proceeding CLIA Requisitions for laboratory tests Duplicate lab results when the originals are including in patients
+Records NOT included in either the DRS or LMR

+- Secondary/Administrative and Statistical

+- Tumor registries data

+- QI/QM reports and abstracts

+- Statistical data

+- Committee minutes (not patientspecific treatment related)

+- Health information generated, collected, or maintained for purposes that do not include decision making about the patient.

+- Data collected and maintained for

+- Research

+- Peer review

+- · Performance improvement.

+- Appointment and surgery schedules

+- Birth and death registers

+- Surgery registers

+- Diagnostic or operative indexes

+- Duplicate copies of information that can also be located in the medical or billing records.

+- Psychotherapy notes

+- Information compiled in reasonable anticipation of or for use in a civil, criminal, or administrative action or proceeding

+- CLIA

+- Requisitions for laboratory tests

+- Duplicate lab results when the originals are including in patients record

+- Employer records

+- Pre-employment physicals

+- · Results of tests maintained by infectious disease nurse